 High School experience

-The mission of Needham Steps Up is to empower eligible, underserved students in the Needham Public Schools through trusted mentoring relationships that help develop the capabilities, and provide access to the resources necessary to successfully navigate high school and achieve post-secondary goals.
+The mission of Needham Steps Up is to empower qualifying students at Needham High School through trusted mentoring relationships that help develop their capabilities and provide access to the resources necessary to successfully navigate high school and achieve their post-secondary goals

 Needham Steps Up originated in 2003 under the name Countdown to Success.
 It was established with a $20,000 grant from the Congregational Church of Needham when four dedicated parents, who lived in Needham public housing, committed to creating a mentoring program for their high school-age children who were underserved as a result of their circumstances.
 They identified a clear need for tutoring and support, free of charge, to help their kids access the Needham educational experience as expected, and help with the college application process.
 Their grassroots effort to establish such a program paid off and they launched Countdown to Success as an after school tutoring program.

 In 2006, with an additional grant from the church, the program evolved into a comprehensive, one-to-one mentoring program, and was renamed Steps to Success.
 In 2010, when the funding was due to expire, a group of community members formed Needham Steps Up (NSU) as a fundraising organization to ensure the continuation of Steps to Success.
 Now located within Needham High School, the program became an essential vehicle for establishing equity for the students enrolled.
 The relationships and skills students have developed through the program have had a measurable impact on their success in high school and beyond.
 In 2014, Steps to Success was renamed Needham Steps Up.

 Heather Sweeney joined the Needham Public Schools in 2018 as a Spanish teacher at Needham High School.
 Known for her warmth, effective collaboration skills, instructional expertise, and student-centered approach to teaching, Heather is beloved by colleagues and students alike.